 I pursued my undergraduate degree at the School of Oriental and African Studies in Social Anthropology and the Study of Religions.
-With a regional specialization in Southeast Asia I decided to continue my studies and enrolled on the PhD programme in the Study of Religions department at SOAS with a focus on local religion and national identity in the Philippines at a specific site, the extinct volcano Mount Banahaw.
+With a regional specialization in Southeast Asia, I decided to continue my studies and enrolled on the PhD programme in the Study of Religions department at SOAS with a focus on local religion and national identity in the Philippines at a specific site, the extinct volcano Mount Banahaw.
 Banahaw interested me because it is home to a number of independent churches notable for their veneration of the mountain itself as a node of spiritual ptency and Jose Rizal.
 Since then my research has increasingly reflected my interest in religion, politics and processes of rapid social and spatial change.
-I am currently engaged in research on the Occupy camps that were set up in London and Hong Kong as part of an international and inter-disciplinary research collaboration funded by the Norwegian Research Council called 'Reassembling Democracy: Ritual as Cultural Resource' (see http://www.tf.uio.no/english/research/projects/redo/).
-I also now co-edit the Bloomsbury Book Series 'Religion Space and Place' http://www.bloomsbury.com/uk/series/bloomsbury-studies-in-religion-space-and-place/ .
+My most recent research has concerned Occupy camps and protests in London and Hong Kong as part of an international and inter-disciplinary research collaboration funded by the Norwegian Research Council called 'Reassembling Democracy: Ritual as Cultural Resource' (see http://www.tf.uio.no/english/research/projects/redo/).
+I also now co-edit the Bloomsbury Book Series 'Religion Space and Place' http://www.bloomsbury.com/uk/series/bloomsbury-studies-in-religion-space-and-place/.

 I am interested in classical and contemporary anthropological and sociological theories of religion, and the broad constitution of religion as a site of study in societies experiencing rapid social change.
-My current research interests might just be summed up as follows:
+My current research interests can be summed up as follows: